 When your feline friend has ear problems, you may notice a much different kitty.
-Symptoms of ear problems in cats include pawing at the ears, sensitivity to touch, a large amount of dark brown or black wax, hearing loss, head tilting or shaking, and loss of balance.
+Symptoms of ear problems in cats include pawing at the ears, sensitivity to touch, a large amount of cream colored, orange, dark brown, or black wax; hearing loss; head tilting or shaking; and loss of balance.
 The most common causes of ear discharge in cats include:

 - Ear infections.
 This is serious business.
 Ear infections are not only extremely uncomfortable for your cat, but if left untreated they can lead to permanent deafness or a need for surgery.
-Ear infections in cats can be caused by many things, including bacteria, yeast, even a piece of debris caught in their ear canal, wax buildup in the ear canal, allergies to food or pollen, autoimmune diseases, thick hair in the ear canal, a ruptured eardrum, drug reactions, tumors or polyps in the ear canal, and environmental irritants.
+Ear infections in cats can be caused by a number of things, including a piece of debris caught in their ear canal, wax buildup in the ear canal, allergies to food or pollen, autoimmune diseases, thick hair in the ear canal, a ruptured eardrum, drug reactions, tumors or polyps in the ear canal, and environmental irritants.

 The only way to truly know what’s troubling your cat is to take them to the vet for an examination.
 Depending on what your veterinarian finds, treatment for your cat’s ear discharge might include:

 - Treating cat ear mites.
 Ear mites can thrive inside your cat’s ear, munching on ear wax and skin oils.
 Your veterinarian will probably diagnose an ear mite infection by checking a sample of your cat’s ear wax under a microscope.
 Treatment for ear mites generally includes a good ear cleaning and topical prescription medication.
 For uncooperative cats, injectable medication is also available.